 Evening: At leisure.
 Continue getting to know your fellow Road Scholars.
 Prepare for hotel check-out and transfer in the morning.

 Activity note: Getting on/off a bus with several steps.
 Walking at an easy pace; mostly flat terrain.

 Breakfast: At the hotel, we’ll have a buffet breakfast with juice, coffee, tea, water.

 Morning: We’ll be joined by a local expert for a presentation that will provide insights into Costa Rica’s famed biodiversity.
-We’ll then board our bus, and ride to the Museo del Oro Precolombino — the Pre-Colombian Gold Museum.
+We’ll then board our bus, and ride to the Museo Nacional de Costa Rica — the National Museum.
 There, our Group Leader will take us on an informative museum walk detailing the country’ cultural history.
 The museum stands proudly in San José’s Plaza de Democracia, housed in the former Bellavista Fortress directly across from the Legislative Assembly.
 Its work is focused on scientific investigation, education, exhibition, and defense of the country’s natural and cultural heritage.
 The collections and exhibits trace significant aspects of Costa Rica’s human and natural history, culture, and heritage from pre-Columbian times to the present day.
 Next, we will reboard our bus and ride to the Café Britt coffee farm in Barva de Heredia.

 Lunch: At Café Britt, we’ll have a buffet lunch with water included; other beverages available for purchase.

 Afternoon: At Café Britt, the country’s first established gourmet coffee roaster, an expert will take us on an interactive walk through the coffee farm to see how coffee is grown, harvested, and processed for consumption.
 We will learn from a “cupper” (a professional coffee taster) the proper way to taste coffee in order to identify the quality of the brew.
 Returning to the hotel, the remainder of the afternoon is free.